markusand/errors-express/README.md

 ## Errors

 The base error class used by the package is HttpError.
-Send optional errorCode for error identification (useful for error translation).
+Send optional error details, useful for providing context to error handling in frontend.

-`HttpError(statusCode, message, errorCode?)`
+`HttpError(statusCode, message, details?)`

+Details can be a string or an object that contains an error code, message and a free context object

-Default errors are provided by the package, just include optional message and errorCode.
+Default errors are provided by the package, just include optional message and details.

 ```javascript
 import { HttpError, Errors } from 'errors-express';